-The Academic Senate recognizes and authorizes the six College Standing Committees as appropriate venues to conduct discussions regarding academic and professional matters.
+Six College Standing Committees have been recognized and authorized by the Academic Senate.
+These committees serve as venues to conduct discussions regarding academic and professional matters.
 As such, these College Standing Committees carry out their work in matters of "ten plus one."
 The primacy of faculty in these discussions is ensured through the composition of committee membership, where faculty holds the majority.